jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-best to capture these costs, its worth noting that the result isnt a full picture but simply our best approximation using the data we have.One of the easier costs to capture is the amount associated with paying the actual ransom.
+best to capture these costs, its worth noting that the result isnt a full picture but simply our best approximation using the data we have.
+One of the easier costs to capture is the amount associated with paying the actual ransom.
 Analyzing the FBI
 IC362 dataset this year, we found that